 On our return trip when we got close to the pier at Mersing, many of the passengers had to stand in the bow of the boat to shift the weight (presumably) as we inched over the sandbar.
 This was a first for me on a ferry.

-#5 We got off at Tekek which was a busy little place with a Duty Free shop, street food and lots of people of milling about.
+We got off at Tekek which was a busy little place with a Duty-Free shop, street food and lots of people milling about.
 We had chosen to stay at Juara Beach on the far side of the island so hopped in a 4X4, and headed off away from the crowds.

-#6 Plan an openended stay, if possible.
+Plan an open-ended stay, if possible.
+Or at least add in a day for flexibility.
 We did not realize, that with the ferry and bus schedules the trip to get there and back took much longer than anticipated.
 We had to leave a day earlier than we wanted as we needed to allow enough travel time to catch our flights to Borneo.
-(I know, woe is me!)
-And with the creaky old bus, we got there a day later than planned!
+And with the bus disaster, we got to Tioman Island a day later than planned!

 Route from Kuala Lumpur: